apg/slideshow-simple/README.md

 Copyright 2017, Andrew Gwozdziewycz, web@apgwoz.com

 Licensed under the GNU Lesser General Public License (LGPL).
 See [LICENSE.txt](./LICENSE.txt) for more information.

-Input format, and inspiration thanks to the [suckless](http://suckless.org) project.
+Special thanks to the suckless project for their work on sent, which heavily inspired slideshow/simple.